forgemo/multimodal-transport-nodes/README.md

 Todo:
  - more countries
- - resulting files should be one "merged" files
+ - resulting files should become one "merged" file